xmartlabs/MetalPerformanceShadersProxy/CREATION.md

 For each stub method, an exception thrown is added to the body.

-Finally, we created a proxy that, using precompiler macros, imports the stub implementations or the real ones.
+Finally, we created a proxy that, using precompiler macros, imports the stub implementations ~~or the real ones~~ when targetting the simulator.